sikkha/ai-blue/README.md

 2. `ai_blue_prototype.py` - The main Python script for the AI-blue model.
 3. `session_manager.py` - The user session management engine.

+### Option

+We've created the showcase for LLamaindex and Trulen to evaluate RAG and ChromaDB, but it doesn't use in the AI Blue yet.
+It will be explored to generate more document RAG Agent later.
+4. `showcase_leaderboard.py` - Showcase for LLamaIndex, RAG, ChromaDB and Trulen evaluation leaderboard.

 ### Installation

 1. Clone the repository: